 Nathan’s interests include hiking, mountain biking, sailing, international travel, and Church history.
 Nathan is a voracious reader of the works of the Founding Fathers and the writings studied by the same, such as those by Blackstone, Locke, and Montesquieu, as well as the Church Fathers.

-Nathan often works remotely while visiting clients around the country; he and his wife homeschool their three sons using the Charlotte Mason Christian classical education method.
+Nathan works from his home-office on a mountaintop ridge in North Idaho; he and his wife homeschool their three sons using the Charlotte Mason Christian classical education method.

 Read more about Nathan here: